 I had created a 45-byte executable, and I wanted to share it with the world.

-When I wrote "A Whirlwind Tutorial ...", I was unfamiliar with the fact that the -R option to strip, which removes sections by name, allows you to name sections that do not get removed by default.
-With judicious use of this feature of strip, both the C version and the assembly version of the executable can be reduced a bit more.
+When I wrote the original essay, I was unfamiliar with the fact that the -R option to strip, which removes sections by name, allows you to name sections that do not get removed by default.
+With careful use of this feature of strip, both the C version and the assembly version of the executable can be reduced a bit more.

-After producing the seven-byte version of the program, I comment: "I think it's pretty safe to say that we're not going to make this program any smaller than that."
+After producing the seven-byte version of the program, I made the comment: "I think it's pretty safe to say that we're not going to make this program any smaller than that."

 Of course, the biggest omission in the original document is a question I left unanswered.
 The following passage used to appear near the end:

-As it turns out, my guess was right -- in a very twisted sort of way.
+As it turns out, my guess was right — but only in a twistedly pedantic way.

 I knew, of course, that Linux uses a flat-memory model, in which every selector register points to the same physical memory area.
 What I didn't know was that Linux memory is even flatter than that: every process (except the kernel) uses the exact same set of selectors.